loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

     The reason this is done is to both to simpilfy the compilation process, and to simplify the needed code for any given pop and push.
-    If a pop/push can assume that the stack pointer is already properly aligned then no extra calculations nor instructions are needed.
+    If a pop/push can assume that the stack pointer is already properly aligned then no extra calculations nor instructions are needed, and thus we always pad to an address space of 8.

-  ]
+    The reason padding is needed is because most, if not all, computer architectures assume that memory is stored in an aligned way.
+While x86-64 allows unalligned memory interactions for some instructions, this is often heavily discouraged as it harms performance, as it requires more clock cycles, and can hurt the memory sections cache friendliness.#todo[kan skrivas bättre] ]

   The memory layout for product- and sum-types is also relatively simple.